defuse/bqp/blog-source/content/will-we-ever-solve-the-hard-problem-of-information-security.md

 We should move forward with optimism, hoping that one day things will get better.
 But we should not have *blind optimistic faith*.
 For all the effort we put into making things better, we should be putting at least half as much into showing that we fundamentally can't.
-This is the only way to understand the problems we're facing, and it's the only way we'll ever stop creating "solutions" that eventually get discarded as failures.
+We need to go beyond breaking individual defense mechanisms and show that *all* defenses of certain kinds will fail.
+By doing this, we'll get a much better appreciation for the hard problems we're up against, and it's the only way we'll ever stop putting forward "solutions" that end up failing.

 *I'm curious, what do you think?* Are you holding out hope for big breakthroughs?
 Or do you think that the status quo is pretty much it, modulo